dmsc/zx02/README.md

 This is a modified version of the [ZX0](https://github.com/einar-saukas/ZX0) compressor to make the decompressor smaller and faster on a 6502.

+The intended use is compressing data up to about 16kB, or where the decompressor size should be as small as possible.

 **The compression format is not compatible with ZX0**

+## Features

 Compared to ZX0, the differences are: